hirano00o/edy/README.md

 ### scan

-The `scan` command internally executes` aws dynamodb scan`.
+The `scan` command behaves similarly to `aws dynamodb scan`.
 You can filter the results by using the `filter` option.
 Please see `edy s -h` for details.

 ```console
 $ edy scan --table-name User --filter "not Birthplace,S exists and Age,N > 25" # Shortened version: edy s -t User -f "not Birthplace,S exists and Age,N > 25"